ujwaldhakal/vm-instance-deployment-demo/README.md

 # How to automatically Deploy Code to VM Instance using Github Action?
-After making an application and hosting it, the next overhead is making a fluent deployment process where code can be easily be deployed to the Server.
-With [Github Action](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) it is really easy making one.
+If you are still deploying code to Server by manually logging into server & running the commands then you need to automate and save sometime, because life is too short to deploy manually.

-In this tutorial you will learn how to write a script that will deploy code to the Server using [Github Action](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)
+In this tutorial you will learn how to write a script that will deploy code to the Server using [Github Action](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) on every code push to Github

 ### Prerequisites